BRO-FHV/docs/README.md

 - ...

 ## <a name="Description"></a>Description
 This is the documentation for our operating system for ressource limited systems.
-The basic goal was to implement an OS on a beagleboard bone bare metal.
+The basic goal was to implement an OS on a beaglebone bare metal.
 The basic points are:

 - a monolitic kernel
 - applications in php and c